 This feeling of anonymity increases three-fold when joining a photography group on an urban walkabout.
-My amateur status dissipates as we roam the streets, I happily take shots down alleyways, inside buildings, although I still feel uneasy photographing people.
+First, my amateur status dissipates as we roam the streets.
+I happily take shots down alleyways, inside buildings, although I still feel uneasy photographing people.

-Towards the end of the Christmas/New Year shutdown period, when all the inner-city surburb’s feel sleepy the Focus Photography group arranged a meetup for an early morning urban walkabout.
-The theme was graffiti, street art and sculpture, the destination Newmarket; an inner city shopping and business suburb.
+Towards the end of the Christmas/New Year shutdown period, when all the inner-city suburb’s feel sleepy, the Focus Photography group arranged a meetup for an early morning urban walkabout.
+The theme was graffiti, street art and sculpture, the destination Newmarket; an inner-city shopping and business suburb.

 Newmarket is ten minutes by bus or car away from Auckland’s CBD.
-Conscious of its inner-city status the Newmarket business association (NBA) has pitched this suburb as “Auckland’s premier fashion, shopping and entertainment district.”
-While the presence of top-end New Zealand fashion designers is less than nearby Ponsonby and only a few international brand names have shops within this shopping district, Newmarket attracts serious shoppers.
+Conscious of its inner-city status, the Newmarket business association (NBA) has pitched this suburb as “Auckland’s premier fashion, shopping and entertainment district.”
+While both top-end New Zealand fashion designers and international brand names are still evolving, this shopping district attracts serious shoppers.
 Despite the division of Newmarket’s two major shopping precincts by a major arterial road.
 Newmarket has Auckland’s best art-house cinema, Rialto, making this a great girl’s day-out.

-Personally, I find the disjointed nature of Newmarket slightly off putting therefore, it is not my go-to shopping destination.
-I have though been working on the edge of Newmarket for the past six months and regularly walk down over the railway lines into the main shopping streets a few times a week.
-Therefore, I can confidently state I know Newmarket; but as Collins eloquently puts it “knowing it and seeing it are two different things.”
+Personally, I find the disjointed nature of Newmarket slightly off-putting.
+Therefore, it is not my go-to shopping destination.
+However, working here for the past six months, I can confidently say, “knowing it and seeing it are two different things.”